-ANSWER: The word we commonly use for this act is believed to have originated by combining the Latin words masturbari (meaning 'hand') and stuprare (meaning 'to defile').
-The answer to your Bible question regarding this act of self-pleasure depends upon what standard we are using.
+ANSWER: The word "masturbation" we commonly use for the act is not found in the Bible.
+The word itself came from combining the Latin words masturbari (meaning 'hand') and stuprare (meaning 'to defile').
+The answer to your question regarding this act of self-pleasure depends upon which Biblical standard we are using.

 There is one answer the Bible offers, in regard to masturbation, if we are referring to the Law received by Moses (under which the Old Covenant was offered) and another answer if we use the Christian standard Jesus Christ and the apostles taught as being required under the New Covenant.
 In the Old Testament, the primary focus was on the breaking of "the letter" (the narrow, strict interpretation) of the law.
 In the New Testament, the focus shifts towards sin being imputed based on a person's thoughts and goals, judged against the spiritual INTENT of the law, whether or not any action is taken.

 Clearly, the standard believers are held to in the New Covenant are far higher, and more difficult to keep, than what was required under the Old Covenant.
 This is why the power of God's Holy Spirit needs to reside in a person before they can obey and please him.
 True Christians do not need the Eternal to write his precepts in stone so that they can follow them but instead must have him write his laws on their hearts (Romans 2:14 - 15).

 Jesus' famous Sermon on the Mount is noteworthy in many respects.
 One of its chief characteristics is that, for the first time, God begins to explain the New Covenant offered to all humans as well as revealing the spiritual intent of many of his laws that those who wish to have a relationship with him must follow.